afa7789/gofiber-website/README.md

 if using dbeaver, it is possible that you will need to change the permission in driver properties: allowPublicKeyRetrieval to true.
 If the permission doesn't exist, just add a newer one.

 ## Features
-- Contact Mailing & Failed and Tahnks redirections
+- Contact Mailing & Failed and Thanks redirections
 - Blog Post Edit and Create
-- Blog Section ,  missing post and individual one
+- Blog Section, missing post and individual one
+- SLUG handling for better (SEO).

 ## Missing Features
 - Log: remove panic and log to files.
 - Setup blog part as subdomain: https://github.com/gofiber/fiber/issues/750 use subdomain on blog